stsmall/partialSHIC/README.md

 # partialSHIC
+**This is a fork of xanderxue/partialSHIC.
+I refactored the code so that it should work with python3 < python3.9.
+I also added the prob of each class to the output similar to the diploSHIC output file.**
+* val_acc to val_accuracy
+* scipy.stats was called but not imported
+* pep8 compliance: removed blind import statements
+* Other fixes associated with porting to python3: list comprehension and variable scope

-Example files include bash scripts that are hardcoded for the Xue et al. paper.
-Many of the options, though undescribed in the bash, are similar to the options in diploSHIC.
-I have done my best to add detail to this repo.
-I dont guarantee that anything is 100% correct, check it, let me know, and use at your own risk.
+Many of the options are similar to the options in diploSHIC.
+See the original partialSHIC repo for the bash scripts with hard-coded paths/files.
+I have attempted, with min effort, to add detail to this repo.
+I dont guarantee that anything is 100% correct, double check it yourself, and use at your own risk.

 ## Training
 Train data with discoal in same way as described in the diploSHIC [soup-to-nuts](https://github.com/kr-colab/diploSHIC/wiki/A-soup-to-nuts-example).
 For the partial sweeps, Xue et al., uses the range -Pc 0.2 0.99.
 If you have training sims already done for diploSHIC (hard, soft, neutral) then all you need is the partialHard and partialSoft.
 Use the same -x with the same 11 window locations and a default of 55000 bp.